gitcnk/Logistic_Regression/Logistic_RegressionHW.md

    - A 30-year-old White with HS education
    - A 30-year-old Black with HS education
 4. Briefly comment on your findings. (one sentence)
+5. Compute ratio of odds for Whites and Blacks.
+Interpret this value in context.
+6. Compute the change in odds for two groups of individuals who differby 5 years.
+Interpret this value in context.

 ---